 note: adopted 1864; in addition to the national anthem, "Kongesangen" (Song of the King), which uses the tune of "God Save the Queen," serves as the royal anthem

-Oman name: "Nashid as-Salaam as-Sultani" (The Sultan's Anthem)
+name: "Nashid as-Salaam as-Sultani" (The Sultan's Anthem)

 lyrics/music: Rashid bin Uzayyiz al KHUSAIDI/James Frederick MILLS, arranged by Bernard EBBINGHAUS